kyle116/code-one-day/README.md

 Lets try the 3 different methods out.
 Experiment and see if you can get some different styles to apply with any of the 3 methods

 ### Colors
-You are able to write colors in the following was in CSS:
+You are able to write colors in the following ways in CSS:
 - Color Names (ex. yellow, green, blue)
 - [HTML5 Color Names](https://www.w3schools.com/colors/colors_names.asp) (ex. coral, aqua)
 - [Hexadecimal](https://www.w3schools.com/colors/colors_picker.asp) (ex. #F0F8FF)